 I demand the price of 2 cwt. of this mixture

 A grocer would mix raisons of the sun at 7d. per lb. with Malagas at 6d. and Smyrnas at 4d. per lb.

 I desire to know what quantity of each sort he must take to sell them 5d. per lb.?

 Perhaps there is a need to remind many of you of the measures in existence then:

 12d to the shilling (s).
 (12 old pennies)

 20s to the pound (£).

 112 lb (pounds) to the hundredweight (cwt)!

 20 cwt to the ton.

-(perhaps best forgotten! )are included in the next article
+Some aspects of numeracy, (perhaps best forgotten! )are included in the next article